MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a6--bluetooth-error-recovery-livedump.md

 ## Cause
 -----

-A Bluetooth device has attempted an error recovery operation as a result of an irremediable internal condition.
+The Bluetooth radio driver (bthport.sys) has initiated error recovery to attempt to recover and reset the radio from an irremediable internal condition.

 (This code can never be used for a real bugcheck; it is used to identify live dumps.)